barmanb17/react/react/README.md

 Conditional rendering:
 Conditional rendering allows us to dynamically display different UI components or content based on specific conditions.
 This enables us to create more interactive and responsive user experiences.
 IsvalidPassword, ValidPassowrd

+STATE- State is a way to store and manage data that can change over time and affects how the components renders.
+We define state using the useState Hook , which allows you to set an initial value and provides a way to update theat state.

+HOOKS- hooks are a new addition in React 16.8 , They let us use state other React features whithout writing a class.